arberpolis/arberpolis/README.md

 - 👋 Hi, I’m @arberpolis
 - 👀 I’m interested in AI, HPC, ETL pipelines
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning LLM architecture and Generative AI
 - 💞️ I’m looking to collaborate on OSP
-- 📫 How to reach me arber.polis at the mail service from google

 <!---
 arberpolis/arberpolis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.